Ismat-Samadov/jobs/README.md

 # Job Vacancy Application

-This project encompasses a robust backend API and two distinct frontend deployments aimed at showcasing job vacancy data extracted from various websites.
-The backend is responsible for scraping job data, storing it in a PostgreSQL database, and then serving this information via an API to the frontends.
+This project encompasses a robust backend API, two distinct frontend deployments, and a Telegram bot integration aimed at showcasing job vacancy data extracted from various websites.
+The backend is responsible for scraping job data, storing it in a PostgreSQL database, and serving this information via an API to the frontends and the Telegram bot.
 Below are detailed descriptions of each component involved in this setup:

 ## Frontend Deployments